haifangong/VQAMix/README.md

 }
 ```

-## Note: You should replace the original imagenet pretrained encoder with the multi-task pretrained encoder in the drive or trained by yourself !!!

 ![Overview of the vqamix framework](./fig/vqamix.jpg)
 In VQAMix, two image-question pairs {Vi, Qi} and {Vj, Qj} are mixed.
 When the mixed sample is  sent to the VQA model, the linguistic feature extracted from Qi will interact with the visual feature extracted from Vj, which constructs a new connection {Vj, Qi}.
 So is {Vi, Qj}.
 Thus, the label for the mixed image-question pair consists of four answer labels (Yi for {Vi, Qi}, Yj for {Vj, Qj}, Yk for {Vi, Qj} and Yl for {Vj, Qi}).
 And the weights of those answer labels are the probabilities of occurrence of those imagequestion pairs.
 The answer A is encoded as a one-hot vector Y.